HortonworksUniversity/Security_Labs/HDF-3.0-AD.md

 - Once kerberos is enabled, follow the steps from the middle of [this article](https://community.hortonworks.com/articles/60186/hdf-20-use-ambari-to-enable-kerberos-for-hdf-clust-1.html) for next steps (Search for "What’s happening to Nifi under the covers when security wizard runs?" and proceed from there) with below exceptions:
   - When logging into Nifi use hadoopadmin/BadPass#1 (instead of nifiadmin)

+Once you are able to successfully login to Nifi without the certificate, the HDF lab is complete

 ## Nifi Troubleshooting :